vjeffrey/mario-meets-inspec/README.md

 ## Step Three: Hmmmmm, now what do I want to test??
 Oh, I can use the InSpec shell to figure it out!
 ### What's InSpec shell, you say?
 It's a pry based Read–Eval–Print Loop that can be used to quickly run InSpec controls and tests without having to write it to a file.
 Its functionality is similar to chef shell.
+#### We'll start by connecting to the shell with our key and transport information, and then play around in the shell for a bit and write our first test.
 ```
+inspec help shell
 inspec shell -i $KEY -t ssh://vagrant@192.168.33.10
 help
 help resources
 help sshd_config
 sshd_config.params
+sshd_config.port
 sshd_config.Protocol
 help matchers
 ```